Latino groups warn that Biden’s sluggish outreach could have devastating results

 But Latino leaders say Biden has yet to overcome suspicion of Barack Obama’s tough deportation policies or outline his own immigration plans in greater detail; that his inner circle lacks enough Latino decision-makers; and that his campaign has focused almost entirely on White suburbanites and African Americans to the detriment of their community.
 Latino Democrats also worry about the onslaught of Republican attacks casting them as socialist sympathizers.

 Biden campaign officials said they are steadily building an aggressive Latino outreach program, with Latino vote directors in 11 states and micro-targeted efforts in various communities.
-The campaign’s advertising includes specially tailored speakers — with Mexican accents in Arizona, Cuban accents in Miami and Puerto Rican accents in Orlando and Tampa.
+The campaign’s advertising includes specially curated speakers — with Mexican accents in Arizona, Cuban accents in Miami, and Puerto Rican accents in Orlando and Tampa.

 The campaign has divided Florida into three regions with individual Latino vote directors and ramped up its staffing and commercials.